flant/addon-operator/VALUES.md

 `openapi/values.yaml` is a schema for values merged from values.yaml, modules/values.yaml and the ConfigMap with applied values patches.

 Validation occurs on startup, on ConfigMap changes, and after hook executions.
+If validation fails after hook execution, hook is restarted.
+If validation fails on startup, the addon-operator stops.
+If validation fails on ConfigMap changes, error is logged and no new tasks are queued.

 ## Example